Ohara district [大原]

 Ohara is close to Enryakuji temple on Mount Hiei, so several temples of Tendai school of Buddhism had been founded since the 8th century.

-It is surrounded with stone walls like a castle, and several buildings are in the temple grounds.
+It is unique because the side is surrounded with stone walls like a castle.

 And there are two beautiful Japanese gardens.

-There are various plants in the Japanese garden, and we can enjoy the garden during all seasons.
+Cherry trees blooming in autumn are unique, and we can enjoy the garden during all seasons.

-It is a temple located just north of Jikkou-in.
+Shorin-in is a temple located just north of Jikko-in.

 In 1186, two high priests, Kenshin and Honen, had a hot discussion in this temple, so this temple has been called "Temple of questions and answers".

-It is a temple just next to Shorin-in, and was founded in 1012.
+Hosen-in is a temple just next to Shorin-in, and was founded in the 1230s.

-And the ceiling of a temple has the floor boards of the Fushimi Castle which existed until 1625.
+And the ceiling of a building has the floor boards of the Fushimi Castle which existed until 1625.

-In 1600, hundreds of samurais guaring the castle killed themselves on the boards in a war.
+In 1600, hundreds of samurais guaring the castle killed themselves on the boards in a civil war.